GOP candidate's security clearance becomes issue in SC - NewsBreak

 GOP candidate's security clearance becomes issue in SC

-SUMMERVILLE, S.C. — (AP) — After losing a high-profile bid for a South Carolina congressional seat in 2018, Republican Katie Arrington took a job at the Defense Department, where she focused on securing military supply chains, ensuring thousands of companies that contract with the federal government were implementing cybersecurity protocols.
+After losing a high-profile bid for a South Carolina congressional seat in 2018, Republican Katie Arrington took a job at the Defense Department , where she focused on securing military supply chains, ensuring thousands of companies that contract with the federal government were implementing cybersecurity protocols.

 Arrington's civil servant work as chief information officer for the Acquisition and Sustainment Office was in line with what she characterizes as her longtime passion for cybersecurity and defense.
 But as she seeks to revive her political career, Arrington's time at the Pentagon is becoming a central issue in her campaign.